c4ffein/writings/README.md

 # writings
-imagine what socrates would have done if he had access to git and markdown

 I wanted to write for many years, but creating my own blog wasn't my top priority, as I knew I would spend so many hours on it, already having so many ideas on how to design it.